Historical Regime

 How to read it

 The line is the regime percentile over time.
-Switch the ranking window to re-rank every day against that window's own history — the same day can read differently depending on the comparison period.
+Switch the ranking window to re-rank every day against that window's own history.
+The same day can read differently depending on the comparison period.
 Higher on the chart is more risk-on; lower is more risk-off.
-The green marker is the latest close (may be provisional).
+The green diamond is the latest close (may be provisional).
 Hover any point for its date, percentile, and regime; drag across the chart to zoom, then Reset zoom to restore.

 Honest limits